Yuval Diskin: Career in the security service, 1978-2011

-In 2003, during a sabbatical, he became special advisor to Mossad Director, Meir Dagan.
-During this time he established a methodology for the Mossad's new operational tactics.

-On May 15, 2005, he was appointed by Prime Minister Ariel Sharon to replace Avi Dichter as the Director of the Shabak.
-In 2006, the Shabak's major concerns were suicide attacks, obtaining highly accurate intelligence, and assessing the situation in regards to the elections in the Palestinian Legislative Council.
-Diskin and the Shabak were among the few people in the Israeli security forces who predicted Hamas winning the elections.
-Later that year, Diskin warned about the increasing rate of smuggling in the Philadelphi Route, which was under Egyptian control, and stated that in two years the Gaza strip would become a "Lebanon".
-In accordance, the Shabak focused on improving its technological, operational and intelligence-gathering capabilities at the Egyptian border.

-Diskin publicly objected to the prisoner exchange in which Gilad Shalit was released.
-He iterated that his objection was based on the perception that this sort of exchange encourages the kidnapping of soldiers and civilians, strengthens the terrorist infrastructure in the long term, and weakens Israel's deterrence capabilities.
+On May 15, 2005, he was appointed by Prime Minister Ariel Sharon to replace Avi Dichter as the Director of the Shin Bet.

 During his tenure as Director, Diskin led the development of the Shabak's cyber capabilities.
-These counter-cyberterrorism capabilities are both offensive—preventing terrorist and suicide attacks to the point of their termination in Israel, as well as defensive, as in protecting Israel's essential infrastructure, such as electricity, transport, telecommunications and banking.
-He also championed a revision in Israel's Counter Cyber Threats Authority, transforming it from a purely regulatory body to an active body, which works toward identifying and preventing cyber attacks.
+These counter-cyberterrorism capabilities are both offensive—preventing terrorist and suicide attacks to the point of their termination in Israel.

-In 2009, in an unusual act, the Israeli Prime Minister Binyamin Netanyahu requested Diskin to extend his service, due to his integral and unique role in maintaining the national security of Israel.
+In 2009, in an unusual act, the Israeli Prime Minister Benjamin Netanyahu requested Diskin to extend his service, due to his integral and unique role in maintaining the national security of Israel.

 On May 15, 2011, Diskin was replaced as Director by his former deputy, Yoram Cohen.

-Career since 2011

-In 2011, Diskin co-founded with the former head of operational technologies department and the former head of the IT department in the Shabak, a high-tech cyber security company, where he serves as chairman.
-The company offers cyber security solutions for major multinational corporations.

 In February 2015, Avi Primor, ex ambassador to Germany, introduced Diskin as the head of Diskin Advanced Technologies to Ferdinand Piëch, VW-CEO "as a favor".
 As a result of the meeting Diskin and Piëch founded a company named Cymotive Technologies in Herzliya, with 40% ownership through VW´s AutoVision, and 60% by Diskin Advanced Technologies, to close cybersecurity gaps of linked cars.
 Primor told Piëch about the impending dieselgate.